hsf-training/hsf-training-ml-webpage/_episodes/11-Model_Comparison.md

 plt.legend() # add legend
 ~~~
 {: .language-python}

+*(Note: don't worry if your plot looks slightly different to the video, the classifiers train slightly different each time because they're random.)*

 One should then select the value of the threshold that maximizes the AMS on these plots.